ecklf/ac2100-openwrt-guide/README.md

 When the packet has been sent successfully, you should be able to see a connection from `192.168.31.1:63627` in your `netcat` session.

-If you don't see a connection, your router may have a different MAC address or the MAC you indicate previously is not correct.
+If you don't see a connection, your router may have a different MAC address or the MAC you change previously is not correct.
 Re-check the MAC address.

 This connection can be unstable and you may need to rerun `netcat` and `pppd-cve.py` if it drops.